Home Heat Pump Guide

 • After BUS grant: £2,500 to £6,500

 After the grant, the net cost of a heat pump is comparable to or only slightly more than a new LPG boiler — especially when you factor in ongoing tank rental costs that the heat pump eliminates.
+For a detailed breakdown of heat pump costs, see our dedicated guide.

 Running Cost Comparison